-If you have implemented a positive support transition plan (PSTP) (PDF) and the team does not believe it can phase out a prohibited procedure by the 11-month deadline because of a safety concern, you may request approval from the commissioner to extend the use of a procedure.
-You may also request approval for the use of a prohibited procedure that is not specifically permitted by Minn.
+If you have implemented a Positive Support Transition Plan, DHS-6810 (PDF) and the team does not believe it can phase out a prohibited procedure by the 11-month deadline because of a safety concern, you may request approval from the commissioner to extend the use of a procedure.
+You may also request approval for the use of a procedure that is not specifically permitted by Minn.
 R. 9544.0050, nor specifically prohibited by Minn.
 R. 9544.0060.
-To request an approval for the use of a prohibited procedure, follow these steps:
+The commissioner has limited authority to approve an extension for the use of a procedure when all of the following conditions are met:

 Respond to any additional inquiries or requests made by the commissioner, EPRC members or DHS Positive Supports staff.

 Please note that the following list of resources is not comprehensive.
 Additional resources are available through other agencies or companies.